firefly-oss/common-platform-contract-mgmt/README.md

 - `/api/v1/contracts/{contractId}/events`: Contract event management
 - `/api/v1/contracts/{contractId}/risk-assessments`: Contract risk assessment management

 Detailed API documentation is available via Swagger UI at `/swagger-ui.html` when the service is running.
+Note: in the `prod` profile, OpenAPI endpoints and Swagger UI are disabled per configuration.

 ## Setup and Installation